Thinking of the Future, Being a Change-Maker

 The True Leaders in Equity Institute team will develop their skills and competencies in equity leadership to create more welcoming and inclusive environments.
 Each spring NH teens are invited to express their interest through an application process.

 National 4 H Conference is the pinnacle experience in 4 H Civic Engagement, providing the opportunity for young people to connect, learn, engage, lead and impact their communities, nation and world.
-At the conference, delegates will have the opportunity to participate in round table discussions and present to federal partner agencies along with the opportunity for delegates to engage with their U.S. Senators and Representatives.
+Delegates will have the opportunity to participate in round table discussions and present to federal partner agencies along with the opportunity for delegates to engage with their U.S. Senators and Representatives.

 Volunteers play a vital role in the ongoing growth and development of youth in New Hampshire and beyond.
 Become a 4-H Teen Leadership Volunteer today and help create life changing experiences for the youth as they become true leaders themselves.